blair-mmai/AzureML_SentimentAnalysis/Microsoft-Azure-ML-Studio---Sentiment-Analysis-Tutorial.md

 ![Properties](https://user-images.githubusercontent.com/55206834/86653645-57203080-bfb3-11ea-8d8e-c1c8e8777488.png)

+* > Click _Launch Column selector_
+* > Select the _Sentence_ field to be pre-processed

+* Run the module by right-clicking on the module and selecting _Run Selected_ from the menu
+* You will know it completed properly by the green checkmark that shows up

 **Other reference material:**
 (1) for more information on setting up your workspace, please refer to: https://docs.microsoft.com/en-us/azure/machine-learning/studio/create-workspace
 (2) For another tutorial example, please refer to: https://docs.microsoft.com/en-us/azure/machine-learning/studio/tutorial-part1-credit-risk
+(3) To learn more about preprocessing data in Azure ML studio, please refer to: https://docs.microsoft.com/en-us/azure/machine-learning/studio-module-reference/preprocess-text?redirectedfrom=MSDN